 1- God does determine if Pharaoh’s heart will be hard or soft.
 [Perhaps sometimes] God does not let people choose among the various options compatible with their nature.
 Perhaps sometimes God just steps in and says ‘this is what is going to happen.’
 Remember: the doctrine of libertarian freedom holds that sometimes humans are able to choose between options compatible with our nature.
 So, I think the mistake here is to say that because *this instance* might be determined, then EVERYTHING we do is determined!
 And that’s a far exegetical overreach.”

-Kirk makes it clear (for the sake of argument) that even if God does determine Pharaoh’s heart in this particular instance, it does not logically or exegetically follow that humans NEVER have an ability to choose among options consistent and compatible with our nature.
+Kirk makes it clear (for the sake of argument) that even if God does determine Pharaoh’s heart in this particular instance, it does not logically or exegetically follow that humans NEVER have an ability to choose between a range of options consistent and compatible with our nature.

-MacGregor offers a second option from which to choose (if one is free to choose among options consistent with one’s nature):
+MacGregor offers a second option from which to choose (if one is free to choose between a range of options consistent with one’s nature):

 The host interrupts and exclaims: “Calvinists have no problem with sinners hardening their own hearts!
 Haha!”